-- When submitting a ticket, the client provides a description of the issue, a description of the business impact, and designates the severity level of the request.
+- When submitting a ticket, the client provides a description of the issue, a description of the business impact, and the perceived severity level of the request.
 (SearchStax reserves the right to adjust the severity level of the ticket.)

 - SearchStax evaluates the request and provides an initial response in the time determined by the client's SLA.

 - SearchStax contacts the client by using the online ticket system to confirm details and initiate diagnosis.

 - The client works with SearchStax to provide additional information relevant to the issue (for example, network infrastructure information).

 - SearchStax tracks progress and client communications in the online ticket system until the issue is resolved.